Chart Color Schemes

 AreaSearch assessment of residential development activity positions Upper Coomera - North among the top 25% of areas assessed nationwide

-Upper Coomera - North has granted around 50 residential property approvals per year over the past five financial years, totalling approximately 250 homes.
-As of FY-26, 34 approvals have been recorded.
-On average, 5.4 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.
-This typically puts upward pressure on prices and increases competition among buyers.
+Upper Coomera - North has granted approximately 50 residential property approvals annually over the past five financial years, totalling around 250 homes.
+As of FY-26 so far, there have been 41 recorded approvals.
+The area experiences an average of 5.4 people moving in per year for each dwelling built between FY-21 and FY-25.
+This demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.

-New homes are being constructed at an average value of $363,000.
-In this financial year, $5.8 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.
-Compared to the rest of Queensland, Upper Coomera - North records markedly lower building activity, 75.0% below the regional average per person.
+New homes are constructed at an average cost of $363,000.
+In the current financial year, $5.8 million in commercial approvals have been registered, indicating the area's primarily residential nature.
+Compared to the rest of Queensland, Upper Coomera - North records significantly lower building activity, around 75.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing dwellings.
 However, development activity has picked up in recent periods.
-Nationally, this area also reflects lower development activity, indicating market maturity and possible development constraints.
-New development consists of 33.0% detached houses and 67.0% medium to high-density housing.
+New development consists of 33.0% detached houses and 67.0% medium to high-density housing, reflecting a shift from the area's current housing composition, which is 76.0% houses.
+This trend indicates decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.

 Frequently Asked Questions - Development